PUBLIC HOUSING PROGRAM

 Once the application, credit report, criminal background check and landlord reference have been reviewed and verified, an eligibility determination will be made.
 Applicant families will be notified in writing via U.S. Postal Service mail regarding this determination.
 It is imperative that applicants maintain current mailing addresses and telephone numbers with our agency.

 All applicants are required to update any changes in income, contact information, and/or familial status, etc. as soon as they occur.
 Applicants are also obligated to contact the CHA every 60 days to confirm their interest/need of remaining on the Public Housing waiting list.

 Once you are determined eligible, you will receive a letter.
 When your name is next on the waiting list, you will be offered up to three units to view and choose from.
 Once you decide on your unit, you will complete the paper process of moving into the unit and receive keys.
 A Security Deposit of $150.00 is required.

 - Report any maintenance problems immediately.
-If a problem occurs during regular business hours, call 770-834-2046 ext 300.
-If the problem occurs after hours and is an emergency, call 1-888-221-1713 and leave your name, address and description of the problem.
+If a problem occurs during regular business hours, call 770-834-2046 ext.
+300. If the problem occurs after hours and is an emergency, call 1-888-221-1713 and leave your name, address and description of the problem.

 - Do not disturb your neighbors.

-- Do not participate in illegal activities.
+- Do not participate in illegal or criminal activity.